 These tax-favored accounts enable people with disabilities to save for and pay for things including education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, and financial management.
-Of critical importance is the fact that resources saved in an ABLE account are not taken into consideration when determining the individual's eligibility for federally-funded, means-tested benefits including Medicaid, the only provider of critical long term services and supports for people with disabilities.
+Of critical importance is the fact that resources saved in an ABLE account are not taken into consideration when determining the individual's eligibility for federally-funded, means-tested benefits including SSI and Medicaid, the only provider of critical long term services and supports for people with disabilities.
+ABLE accounts also encourage people with disabilities to work and save money by allowing them to save for larger purchases, such as wheel-chair accessible vehicles or a down payment on an accessible home.
 ABLE accounts increase the financial stability of people with disabilities and their families.